thetsGit/my-insights/main.md

-# **ES6 Default vs Named exports**
+# **ES6 Default vs Named exports (When and Why ?)**

 ## Prerequisites

-> You are supposed to be already familiar with [ES6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and how to use them in advance because this blog is not about what is ES6 module and how to use them, but a discussion about when and why to use either ES6's named or default export.
+> You are supposed to be already familiar with [ES6 modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)  and how to use them due to the fact that this blog is not about what is ES6 modules and how to use them, but rather about when and why to use either ES6’s named or default export.

+## Introduction

+In writing modern javascript codes, ES6 modules have been being crucial with the widespread use of javascript from building web pages to desktop and mobile apps, 2D/3D graphics and more for years.

+ As a javascript developer, deciding whether to use ES6 named or default exporting can be a pain in the neck when one has no clue about the benefits and drawbacks of each before putting them to use.

+So, today, I am going to compare and contrast them objectively based on my development knowledge and experience thus far.

+> For the sake of reducing verbosity, listing style is deemed to be preferable to paragraphing style.

 ## Default export